qureai/qureai.github.io/_posts/2016-08-02-using-variational-autoencoders.md

     <small> Clustered digits </small>
 </p>

-What we see here are two overlapping clusters of the digits 7 and 9.
-The clusters are overlapping because of the structural similarity between the digits 7 and 9.
-We also have to rememeber that these are handwritten digits and are very noisy.
+What we see here are two clusters one belonging to the digit 1 (red) and the other to the digit 0 (blue).
+The VAE has mapped the two different digits to different cluster in the latent variable space.
+The clusters are very well defined because the digits are structurally different.

 ## Running on Medical Data